 At the age of just 16, Walken was part of a lion taming act at the circus.
 How did he get the job?
 Easily, according to Grunge.
 They advertised in the paper, where seemingly anyone could face the jaws of death!

 Walken wielded a whip but apparently didn’t need it.
 His role was to interact with an elderly female lion, who he says was quite docile.

 Friendship with Natalie Wood

-The Independent – covering 2020 documentary Natalie Wood: What Remains – writes that Wood, Wagner and Walken were on a yacht together at the time.
+The Independent – covering the 2020 documentary Natalie Wood: What Remains – writes that Wood, Wagner, and Walken were on a yacht together at the time.
 Actress Natasha Gregson-Wagner (daughter of Wood and Richard Gregson) spoke to Robert Wagner on camera about what happened.

 He states that he and Walken had an argument concerning his wife.
 There have been allegations that Wood flirted with Walken.
 Wood later disappeared from the yacht and was found floating in the water off Catalina Island.
 She could have been suffering the effects of alcohol.